JiyunJang-24/shortcut-learning-in-grps/README.md

 ```

-Testing
+With the trained checkpoint, evaluate Diffusion Policy.
+The command below evaluates the pair [0.400, 0.400] (sub-dataset 1) and [0.600, 0.600] (sub-dataset 2).

 ```
-# With the trained checkpoint, evaluate Diffusion Policy.
-The command below evaluates the pair [0.400, 0.400] (sub-dataset 1) and [0.600, 0.600] (sub-dataset 2).
 # `lerobot/outputs/train/2025-10-09/02-34-42_diffusion/checkpoints` is the checkpoint directory for the trained Diffusion Policy.
 # `True` is the value for `need_inner_interpolate` and should always be true.
 # To evaluate other settings, change the viewpoint ranges and checkpoint directory accordingly.